BaboyaChoch/Shot-Clock/README.md

 ## Falling Objects(Balls) Logic

-Falling objects logic is the result of a few simple steps(WIDTHxHEIGHT is the window size):
+The logic behind the falling objects is the result of a few simple steps (Note: WIDTHxHEIGHT is the window size):

-    * 1: At the start, spawn (n) number of balls, from a list of balls, at the top of the screen, y = 0, with random x values on the screen accounting for ball size, x = {20,WIDTH-20}.
+1. At the start, spawn (n) number of balls, from a list of balls, at the top of the screen, y = 0, with random x values on the screen accounting for ball size, x = {20,WIDTH-20}.

-    * 2: Each ball is spawned with its own speed, and its Y position is updated to make the ball 'fall', ball.y += speed
+2. Each ball is spawned with its own speed, and its Y position is updated to make the ball 'fall', ball.y += speed

-    * 3: The ball continues to fall unless it:
+3. The ball continues to fall unless it:
     * (a) Makes contact with the hoop and is a shot (+1 to score).

     * (b) Goes off screen, ball.y > HEIGHT.

-    * 4: After the ball is a made shot or goes off screen it is not cleared from the display, but is respawned at the top of the screen as a 'new' ball.
+4. After the ball is a made shot or goes off screen it is not cleared from the display, but is respawned at the top of the screen as a 'new' ball.

 What this means is that the falling balls effect is created by the continues looping of the same (n) number of balls.